 The online services do not store any information related to customer transactions, such as credit card numbers or bank account numbers.
 The payment transaction is always secured and follows bank security regulations and the regulations of the payment service provider Nets (Luottokunta).

 Ski-Inn Hotels & Apartments Oy (Business ID 1905064-9)

 Data Protection Act (1050/2018)

 1. Data controller: Rukakeskus Oy, Rukatunturintie 9, FI-93830 Rukatunturi, Finland.
 Phone number +358 400 101 601.

-2. Person in charge of the register: Rukakeskus Oy, Maria Fonsell, Rukatunturintie 9, FI-93830 Rukatunturi, Finland.
+2. Person in charge of the register: Rukakeskus Oy, Elina Kopra, Rukatunturintie 9, FI-93830 Rukatunturi, Finland.

 3. Name of the register: Customer register of Rukakeskus Oy’s webshop for Ski-Inn apartments, ski passes, activities, equipment rentals and job applications (regarding our recruitment website).

 4. Legal basis for the processing of personal data: The processing of customer data is based on a legitimate interest of the controller or an agreement between the controller and the data subject.

-5. Purpose of processing personal data: Managing and developing customer relationship such as selling and purchasing services, confirming the purchase of online services, enabling accommodation activities and identifying online bookings.
-Marketing and communications of the company and its partners.
-Developing the data controller’s business and customer service, marketing and communication, and regarding recruitment website, handling of job applications.
+5. Purpose of processing personal data: Managing and developing customer relationship such as selling and purchasing services, confirming the purchase of online services, enabling accommodation activities, identifying online bookings, developing the data controller’s business and customer service, marketing and communication, and regarding recruitment website, handling of job applications.